9 Best Tours and Day Trips in Seville

 Enjoying tapas in the nightlife of Seville| ©Naval S

-If you think that during the day the atmosphere in the city of Seville is unbeatable, get ready to experience it when night falls.
+If you think that during the day the atmosphere in Seville is unbeatable, get ready to experience it when night falls.
 When the high temperatures take a break, Sevillians take to the streets and terraces in search of a beer and a tapa.
-This night-time tour of Seville is all about tasting some of those tapas and getting to know some of the most typical places to order them.
+This tapas and flamenco tour of Seville is precisely to taste some of those tapas and to get to know some of the most typical and traditional places in the city.

 What this tour consists of

-Doing this tour is like visiting the city with a friend and getting his wise advice on how to get around the city like a local.
+Doing this tour is like visiting the city with a friend and receiving his wise advice on how to get around the city like a local.

-You'll visit around four bars and what you'll eat in each one will depend on the season, but there's sure to be a good wine, a good Iberian ham, fried fish and the obligatory tinto de verano.
+You will visit about four bars and what you eat in each of them will depend on the season, but you will certainly not miss a good wine, a good Iberian ham, fried fish and the obligatory tinto de verano.
 If you want more information, when you make your reservation online you can ask any questions or queries you may have via email.

 Itinerary